Open Letter to Valery Fedorenko

 Program = a set of related measures or activities with a particular long-term aim.

 To study, one needs study material, all I ever received from your company is a PDF called ProfessionalManual1.1-1.6v2.pdf which is 13 pages short.
-Most of it is fluff, promotional photos, introduction and instructions for the course, but no detailed exercise explanation.
+Most of it is fluff, promotional photos, introduction, and short instructions for the course, but no detailed exercise explanation.

-On page five it gets interesting because it tells me that I need to understand the six points of racking, the double dip, and why 2 arm swing are not in the program.
+On page five it gets interesting because it tells me that I need to understand the six points of racking, the double dip, and why two arm swings are not in the program.

 Page seven, what does this even mean as one of the coaching cues for the swing?
 “Hook grip introduced”, I know what a hook grip is, as again, I have written an 30+ page ebook on grips.
 Yes I’m taking the opportunity to push my free ebook out, because you failed to cover it in an expensive PROFESSIONAL course other than with “Hook grip introduced”.